 Playground will enhance family and community well-being

-EL CAJON, CA, June 7, 2014 /CNW/ - The El Cajon community was revitalized today thanks to a new playground built at Wells Park.
-In less than eight hours, more than 200 volunteers from ForestersTM, the City of El Cajon Recreation Department, the Boys & Girls Clubs of East County (@BGCEC), Stoney's Kids and non-profit KaBOOM! created the new play space, which will serve more than 60,000 children and their families in the local community for years to come.
+BIRMINGHAM, AL, Oct.
+4, 2014 /CNW/ - The Birmingham community was revitalized today thanks to a new playground built at Hemphill Elementary School.
+In less than eight hours, more than 200 volunteers from ForestersTM, Birmingham City Schools, United Way of Central Alabama, and organizers from non-profit KaBOOM! created the new play space, which will serve more than 18,000 children and their families in the local community for years to come.

-Since 2006, Foresters has invested over $10 million with KaBOOM! to build almost 120 playgrounds across the US and Canada by the end of 2015.
+Since 2006, Foresters, an international financial services provider, has invested over $10 million with KaBOOM! to build almost 120 playgrounds across the US and Canada by the end of 2015.
 Over their 15 year lifespan, these playgrounds will provide more than 3 million children and their families with an opportunity to spend quality time together and enhance family well-being.

 Another way Foresters advocates for family well-being is through its Tech Timeout™ challenge, which encourages families to take a pledge to turn off all electronic devices for an hour a day for one week and spend quality time together.
 For more details, visit techtimeout.com.

 Foresters is a founding member of the KaBOOM!
 Leadership Circle – a group of organizations providing long-term guidance and support to KaBOOM! and its mission.
 Since 1996, KaBOOM! has been dedicated to the bold goal of ensuring that all children get the balance of active play they need to become healthy and successful adults because #playmatters.

 The mission of Birmingham City Schools is to guide all students to achieve excellence in a safe, secure and nurturing environment.